Abelian Galois cohomology of quasi-connected reductive groups: A Picard crossed module from a quasi-connected reductive group

 \begin{definition} Let $\vk\colon G\to G'$ be a homomorphism of quasi-connected reductive $k$-groups.
 A {\em $t$-extension of $\vk$} is a commutative diagram of quasi-connected reductive $k$-groups

 for which the vertical arrows $H\to G$ and $H'\to G'$ are $t$-extensions. \end{definition}

-\begin{proposition} A homomorphism $\vk\colon G\to G'$ of quasi-connected reductive $k$-groups that {\emm admits a $t$-extension} preserves the Picard braiding and thus induces a morphism of braided crossed modules $\vk_*\colon \PCrM(G)\to\PCrM(G')$ (with the obvious definition of morphisms of braided crossed modules). \end{proposition}
+\begin{proposition} A homomorphism $\vk\colon G\to G'$ of quasi-connected reductive $k$-groups that {\emm admits a $t$-extension} preserves the Picard braiding and thus induces a morphism of braided crossed modules $\vk_*\colon \PCrM(G)\to\PCrM(G')$ (with the evident definition of morphisms of braided crossed modules). \end{proposition}

-\begin{proof} By Proposition \ref{p:functor-CrM} the pair $(\vk^\ssc,\vk)$ is a morphism of crossed modules of $k$-groups.
+\begin{proof} By Proposition \ref{p:functor-CrM} the pair $(\vk^\ssc,\vk)$ is a morphism of crossed modules of $k$-groups $\CrM(G)\to\CrM(G')$.
 It remains to show that $(\vk^\ssc,\vk)$ preserves the canonical braiding.
-We must prove that for any $k$-algebra $R$ and all $g_1,g_2\in G(R)$, with the obvious notations we have
+We must show that for every $k$-algebra $R$ and all $g_1,g_2\in G(R)$, with evident notations we have

 By assumption, we have a commutative diagram \eqref{e:t-vk} in which the vertical arrows are $t$-extensions.
 Write $g_1=\pi(h_1)$ and $g_2=\pi(h_2)$ with $h_1,h_2\in H(R')$ for some faithfully flat homomorphism $R\into R'$.
 We may identify $G^\ssc=H^\sss$ and similarly for $G'$; then $\{g_1,g_2\}\in H^\sss(R')$.
 By \eqref{e:br-H} we have